ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 * Collapsing the two into one SORT witnesses the idea that types and constraints are the same thing at runtime.

-* We anticipate further movement in this area, perhpas via "Kinds are Calling Conventions".
-If so, ``SORT`` gives us wiggle room to do that; and (even more important) we don't want to duplicate any such changes across two distinct type constructors, ``SORT`` and ``CONSTRAINT``.
+* We anticipate further movement in this area, perhaps via "Kinds are Calling Conventions".
+If so, ``SORT`` gives us wiggle room to do that; and (even more important) we don't want to duplicate any such changes across two distinct type constructors, ``TYPE`` and ``CONSTRAINT``.

 So the balance came down pretty firmly in favour of the design we offer.